RocketChat/docs-old/guides/omnichannel/README.md

 # Omnichannel

-The Rocket.Chat [Omnichannel ](https://en.wikipedia.org/wiki/Omnichannel)capabilities give you the possibility to streamline conversations from various mediums into Rocket.Chat.
+The Rocket.Chat [Omnichannel](https://en.wikipedia.org/wiki/Omnichannel)capabilities give you the possibility to streamline conversations from various mediums into Rocket.Chat.
 This feature can be extended in several ways

-* You can integrate the [Omnichannel Livechat pop-up widget](livechat-widget-installation.md) into your website that can serve as an entry point for communication or direct support to your customers or visitors.
+* You can integrate the [Omnichannel Live Chat pop-up widget](livechat-widget-installation.md) into your website that can serve as an entry point for communication or direct support to your customers or visitors.
 * Using advanced [Omnichannel Apps](../app-guides/omnichannel-apps/) and integrations, provide for a seamless experience between Rocket.Chat and external users from other communication platforms like
   * [WhatsApp](../app-guides/omnichannel-apps/whatsapp/)
   * [SMS](../app-guides/omnichannel-apps/sms.md)